Complete Bathroom Painting Guide: Walls to Finishing Touches

 Why Paint a Toilet?

-Step 1: Choose Your Design and Color
+Step 1: Choose Your Design and Colour

 What design and colour would be appropriate for the theme in the bathroom?
 Will it be plain, or will it be a bit more elaborate?